hrbrmstr/Rforecastio/README.md

 Rforecastio
 ===========

-v1.1.0 update:
+v1.1.1 update:

-I've bumped up the version number of `Rforecastio` to `1.1.0`.
+I've bumped up the version number of `Rforecastio` to `1.1.1`.
 The new features are:

 - removing the SSL certificate bypass check (it doesn't need it anymore)
 - using `plyr` for easier conversion of JSON->data frame
-- adding in a new `daily` forecast data frame
+- adding in a new `daily.df` forecast data frame
 - roxygen2 inline documentation (so the pkg docs are a bit better)
+- the `minutely` conversion code now handles missing element properly

 *********